ArmandoHerra/Terraform_Associate/README.md

 - The command itself does not modify the infrastructure, it marks the state file so Terraform knows what to do to the resource after the next plan/apply.

 - This is useful when you want to cause a certain side effect of recreating that is not visible in the attributes of a resource.
-Like re-running a bootstrap script, change the instance's IP address, etc.
+Like re-running a bootstrap script, change the instance's IP address, etc. Or simply because you want to make Terraform re-create a resource even if Terraform doesn't think it's necessary due to it's default behaviour.

 - Usage: `terraform taint [options] address`